TEvans-Developer/WebInvest.-CTF/README.md

 <h3>Steps</h3>

 <b>Step 1</b>
 We can open our PCAP in Network Miner.
 We then can click the files tab and input "search.php" in our filter keyword in our Network Miner tool.
-Upon researching for unusually large files that were transfer we can see on frame 1622 that 1,125B of data were being transfer to the destination IP of our threat actor and ephermeral destination port <b>38848</b>.
-We can also see in the packet details that there are names of user and information in the packet bytes.
+Upon researching for unusually large files that were transfer we can see on frame 1622 that 1,125B of data were being transfer to the destination IP of our threat actor and the ephermeral destination port  assigned to them , port <b>38848</b>.
+We can also see in the packet details that there are names of users and information in the packet bytes.
 <br>![WebUserDatabaseNetworkMiner](https://github.com/TEvans-Developer/WebInvest.-CTF/assets/140648793/3b4a7aed-5b5f-4277-a4c5-26cd47e5b0b7)

 <br><b>Step 2</b>
-After find the port information we now can go back to WireShark and input the threat actors IP and the destination port in our display filter for further analysis. <b>ip.addr == 111.224.250.131 && tcp.dstport == 38848</b>
+After finding the port information we now can go back to WireShark and input the threat actors IP and the destination port in our display filter for further analysis. <b>ip.addr == 111.224.250.131 && tcp.dstport == 38848</b>

 <br><b>Step 3</b>
-We will then follow the HTTP Stream of frame 1624 to find our database <i>bookworld_db.customers</i>.
+We will then follow the <b>HTTP Stream</b> of frame 1624 to find our database <i>bookworld_db.customers</i>.

 <br>![WebUserDatabase](https://github.com/TEvans-Developer/WebInvest.-CTF/assets/140648793/6be675b4-7a49-406f-8932-176103280cd6)